DevGuyRash/git-hooks-runner-toolkit/README.md

 ## Advanced Usage

-### Staging Hook Parts
+### Adding Hook Parts

-The installer can automatically "stage" hook parts for you.
-This means it will copy executable scripts from a source directory to the correct `.githooks/<hook>.d/` directory.
+The installer can automatically add hook parts for you from a source directory.

 There are two ways to tell the installer which hook a script belongs to: